oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ## Basic cluster infrastructure services install

-Usually a Kubernetes cluster comes with only the core Kubernetes services installed that are needed to actually run the cluster (e.g. the API, DNS services.)
+Usually a Kubernetes cluster comes with only the core Kubernetes services installed that are needed to actually run the cluster (e.g. the API, DNS services).
 Some providers also give you the option of installing other elements, but here we're going to assume you have a minimal cluster with only the core services and will need to setup the other services before you run the rest of the system.

 For most standard services in Kubernetes Helm is used to install and configure not just the pods, but also the configuration around them.
 Helm has templates (called charts) that define how to install potentially multiple services and to set them up.